This documents an unmaintained version of NetworkX. Please upgrade to a maintained version and see the current NetworkX documentation.

 topological_sort(G, nbunch=None, reverse=False)¶

-Returns a generator of nodes in topologically sorted order.
+Return a list of nodes in topological sort order.

 A topological sort is a nonunique permutation of the nodes such that an edge from u to v implies that u appears before v in the topological sort order.

-G (NetworkX digraph) – A directed acyclic graph (DAG)
+- G (NetworkX digraph) – A directed graph

-Gis not a directed acyclic graph (DAG) no topological sort exists and a
+NetworkXUnfeasible– If G is not a directed acyclic graph (DAG) no topological sort exists and a NetworkXUnfeasible exception is raised.

-This algorithm is based on a description and proof in “Introduction to Algorithms: A Creative Approach” .
+This algorithm is based on a description and proof in The Algorithm Design Manual .

 Skiena, S. S. The Algorithm Design Manual (Springer-Verlag, 1998). http://www.amazon.com/exec/obidos/ASIN/0387948600/ref=ase_thealgorithmrepo/